mohammad-reza-sabipour/task-scheduling-algorithms/README.md

 # task-scheduling-algorithms
-Implementation of Min-Min and Min-Max scheduling algorithm.
+Implementation of the Min-Min and Min-Max scheduling algorithms.